-In our recent post on ring-chain tautomerism, we said that there are two isomers of D-glucose in its 6-membered ring (“pyranose”) form.
+In the previous article on ring-chain tautomerism, we saw that there are two isomers of D-glucose in its 6-membered ring (“pyranose”) form.

 These two diastereomers – which, to make matters more confusing, are called “anomers” in the context of sugar chemistry – differ in the orientation of the hydroxyl group on C-1.
 (Note that C-1 is a hemiacetal. )